mattacma-cloud/Lore-Packs/README.md

 # Lore-Packs
 The Lore Packs are intended to be a large series of campaigns that bring the canon BattleTech timeline to life for BattleTech Extended - Tactics.

 In order to develop the Lore Packs, significant research was undertaken into how to deliver new flashpoints as an unskilled mod maker.
+Any advice, hints and tips you might have are welcomed in making these Flashpoints better.
+I am only new to modding and I welcome any advice from those with more experience.

 The planned series of Lore Packs are as follows:
 <img width="1973" height="1167" alt="image" src="https://github.com/user-attachments/assets/771133b8-5d72-40e4-9c04-3348c1aeecc4" />